LogoElectromagnet Maker

 Warner MCC catalogDefines torque and inertia sizing formulas (Md, Mtotal) and notes tooth-clutch non-slip + low-speed engagement boundaries.Feeds checker equations, tooth-clutch gate logic, and method table.

-Warner P-1091 catalogStates clutches are normally furnished with 12 VDC and can be designed for other voltages.Supports alias intent handling where 110v is treated as voltage variation, not separate topic cluster.
+Warner P-1091 catalogStates clutches are normally furnished with 12 VDC and can be designed for other voltages.Supports alias intent handling where 12 volt and 110v are treated as voltage variations, not separate topic clusters.

 Warner D2550 control pageDescribes control conversion path: 120 VAC 50/60Hz input is rectified to 90 VDC for clutch/brake output.Supports control-architecture section for 110v query handling in mixed AC panel environments.